Charger1423jr/ASE285-HW6/documents/userManual.md

 ### Verify Credentials
 1. For a single email check, run `node src/passwordjs.js <encFile> <email> <password>` (Example: `node src/passwordjs.js password.enc.txt sm.cho@hello.com 123456`)
 Expected Output: `true`
-3. For full file testing, run command `./acceptance.bat`.
-This will run through all the commands posted.
+3. For multiple email testing, run command `./acceptance.bat`.
+This will run through all the commands located within the `.bat` file (Modify as needed).
 Currently, it will return 10 `true` and 4 `false`